visi2021/Machine-Learning/README.md

 # Machine-Learning
 Project - Supervised Machine Learning

+***Very Important: Please download the .html file as it is too large to open the repository and it has my full results.

 Train.csv - Training dataset (Used for project, other datasets are for info only)

 Test.csv - Test dataset